-The 3rd annual Summer Experiment at the Aviation Weather Testbed (AWT) in Kansas City, MO, took place 2013 August 12-23, with a two-fold purpose: (1) it provided a pre-operational environment in which to test and evaluate new GOES-R proxy products, and (2) it aided in familiarizing forecasters with the capabilities of the next generation GOES series.
+These data were a valuable resource as they also coincided with the 3rd annual Summer Experiment at the Aviation Weather Testbed (AWT) in Kansas City, MO, which took place August 12-23, 2013.
+The AWT had a two-fold purpose: (1) provide a pre-operational environment in which to test and evaluate new GOES-R proxy products, and (2) aid in familiarizing forecasters with the capabilities of the next generation GOES series.
 The goal with the SRSOR information was to familiarize forecasters with the temporal latency expected with the GOES-R ABI in its mesoscale mode and how it will benefit operations.
-Participation throughout the two-week period included 14 operational forecasters from the Aviation Weather Center (AWC), as well as 44 external visitors varied organizations throughout the aviation community which included government personnel, commercial entities, and aviation research interests.
+Participation included 14 operational forecasters from the Aviation Weather Center (AWC), as well as 44 external visitors.
+These visitors represented various organizations throughout the aviation community which included government personnel, commercial entities, and aviation research interests.
 For example, participants came from the Federal Aviation Administration (FAA), Lockheed Martin, United Parcel Service (UPS), the Air Force Weather Agency (AFWA), the GOES-R program, Earth Networks, various research entities within NOAA, and numerous universities.
 Operational forecasting desks with real-time, nowcasting responsibilities such as the Convective Significant Meteorological Information (SIGMET), CSIG, and National Aviation Meteorologist (NAM) desks, consistently used the 1-minute imagery as a situational awareness tool.
 These forecasters were able to identify details missed in the typical 15-minute latency of current GOES.
-An excellent example of this was noted in association with convective development around the area known as the Minneapolis Air Route Traffic Control Center (Figure 7).
-Participants used the 1-minute imagery to monitor the convective development just to the northeast of the circle in that figure.
-In particular, the growth of the southwestern-most cell closest to Minneapolis was very obvious in the SRSOR information, especially the rapid expansion of the anvil as it began to impede the airspace above the center.
-Having this additional detail will provide air traffic managers and aviation forecasters a more accurate picture of the growth rate or dissipation of convection, and thus allow for more efficient and safer air traffic control.
-Forecasters were very pleased with the SRSOR imagery overall and eagerly anticipate it in operations on a permanent basis come the launch and operation of GOES-R. (http://testbed.aviationweather.gov/page/public?name=2013_Summer_Experiment)
+An excellent example of this was noted in association with convective development around the area known as the Minneapolis Air Route Traffic Control Center (identified by the circle in Figure 7).
+Participants used the 1-minute imagery to monitor the convective development just to the northeast.
+In particular, the growth of the southwestern-most cell closest to Minneapolis was evident in the SRSOR information, especially the rapid expansion of the anvil as it began to impede the airspace above the center.
+This additional detail will provide air traffic managers and aviation forecasters a more accurate picture of the growth rate or dissipation of convection, and thus allow for more efficient and safer air traffic control.
+Forecasters were very pleased with the SRSOR imagery overall and eagerly anticipate it in operations on a permanent basis come the launch and operation of GOES-R.